 From a design standpoint, the Pro Axle mirrors the rest of the Pro family.
 The most notable omission is magnets, which the Pro Axle does not include.

-The Pro Axle comes in at $45, which is the same price as the regular Pro model.
+The Pro Axle comes in at $45, which is the same price as the regular (non-magnet) Pro model.

 Who should buy it